This map is not suitable for use with magic, and contains only details visible from a ship while avoiding confrontation with hostile powers.

 Axiom Prison

-This massive, fortified prison built in built on one of the northernmost of the Maligaro islands, a short distance to the east of the town of Bestel.
+This massive, fortified prison is built in built on one of the northernmost of the Maligaro islands, a short distance to the east of the town of Bestel.
 It is very inhospitable place; no Imperial ships were welcomed at the small, secluded docks below the prison.
 How the prisoners are chosen - the Suranni apparently favour execution for most serious crimes - is unclear even to the local citizens.
 Being imprisoned in Axiom is seen as a fate worse than death by most - and anyone who is incarcerated there is imprisoned for life.
 According to scuttlebutt in Bestel, the workers here toil to extract valuable minerals from mines deep beneath the island.

 Approach to the prison is very treacherous; there are broken pinnacles of rock, unpredictable tides, and vicious metal spikes just below the waterline intended to scuttle any boat that strays from the approved approach.
 Atop the prison is a tower with a beacon on it that is as much to encourage captains to stay away as it is a warning of the dangerous rocks that surround the island.
 According to the Suranni, the prison is also a temple to their god Arav the Judge, and the warden of the prison - Brutus Costaigne - ranks highly among the priests of that faith.